Overview

 - Drag and drop

-- Story of silly leaf and smart leaf
+- The story of silly leaf and smart leaf

 - Adjustment layers and masks